amp-up-io/qti3-item-player/README.md

 ## Roadmap

-The QTI3 Item Player 2022-2023 development roadmap includes all features and capabilities included in QTI 3 Delivery System Level 1 and Level 2 conformance.
+The QTI3 Item Player 2022-2023 development roadmap includes all features and capabilities included in QTI 3 Delivery System Level 1 and Level 2 conformance + PCI support.

 - [x] Support for the 14 Standard Color Combinations/Themes
 - [x] Support for Template Processing and all Template Rules